 Name the Essay after Writing It

 The title is not the topic or the theme of your essay.
-While you do have to come up with a topic and a plan for your essay, it does not have to be the title.
+While you have to develop a topic and a plan for your essay, it does not have to be the title.
 You might find it normal to have the title first, but doing it the other way around is better.
 Once you are done writing your essay, you will be able to create a more specific title.
 You know all the topics and arguments discussed in the essay, so you will experience one of those “I know what to say now” moments.

 Match the Tone of Your Essay

 Essays can be written in multiple tones depending on their importance.
 If you need an essay to apply for a scholarship, you obviously want something serious and formal.
 At this point, a silly or witty title will ruin it for you.
-If you try to make a personal statement during a speech or you write an anecdotal essay, a witty title is accepted as long as it has an intelligent profile.
+If you try to make a personal statement during a speech or write an anecdotal essay, a witty title is accepted as long as it has an intelligent profile.

 No matter what your essay is about, avoid abbreviations and jargon in your title.